Amrvis

 NERSC now hosts Jupyter notebooks which run IPython kernels on the Cori system;

-this provides users access to the $HOME
+this provides users access to the $HOME, /project, and $SCRATCH

 file systems from a web browser-based Jupyter notebook. *Please note that